Fighter Aircraft Overview

 3. All questions regarding the above rules should be directed to the Geschwaderstab.

-1. While JG 1 is a virtual representation of a mid-to-late war daylight fighter unit, JG 1 pilots will often fly training or multi-engined aircraft in a variety of operational tasks.
+1. While JG 1 is a virtual representation of a mid-to-late war daylight fighter unit, JG 1 pilots will often fly training or multi-engine aircraft in a variety of operational tasks.

-2. When flying these training or multi-engined aircraft, full and active members of the squadron are still entitled to have at least one personal paint scheme per aircraft.
-These paint schemes can have personal emblems and markings as normal.
+2. When flying these training or multi-engine aircraft, full and active members of the squadron are still entitled to have at least one personal paint scheme per aircraft.
+The Bf 110 can have personal emblems and markings as normal, as it is considered a fighter aircraft first and foremost.
+However, all attack and bomber aircraft (such as the Ju 87, Ju 88, He 111, Hs 129, and others) are currently barred from having personal emblems.

-3. However, because the historical JG 1 never flew these types, an addendum is needed to the Paint Pack in order to cover non-fighter aircraft.
+3. Because the historical JG 1 never flew these types of aircraft, an addendum is needed to the Paint Pack in order to cover twin-engine fighters and non-fighter aircraft.

 2. Squadron-recognition codes utilized a four character code, two characters in front of the fuselage cross and two behind, along with certain colors to identify the Geschwader, Gruppe, Staffel and individual aircraft.